clairedavid/ml_in_hep/_sources/week2/NN2_backprop.md

 Now there will be math.

 ### What is the goal?
 Always a good question to start.
-We want to tweak the weights $\boldsymbol{W}$ and biases $\boldsymbol{b}$ so that the network predictions $\boldsymbol{\hat{y}}$ match the observed values $\boldsymbol{y}$.
+We want to tweak the weights $\boldsymbol{W}$ and biases $\boldsymbol{b}$ so that the network predictions $\boldsymbol{\hat{y}}$ get as close as they can be to the observed values $\boldsymbol{y}$.
 In other words, we want to know how the cost will change if the weights and biases change.
 For the neural network to fit the data, we need to find the weights and biases that minimize the cost function:
 ```{math}
 :label: costnnmineq
  \min_{\boldsymbol{W},\boldsymbol{b}} \text{ Cost}(\boldsymbol{W},\boldsymbol{b})